Fitus/Zaloha2.sh/DOCUMENTATION.md

 Header-less scripts can be easily used with alternative headers that contain different definitions.
 This gives much flexibility:

-The "command variables" can be assigned to different commands (e.g. cp -&gt; scp).
-Own shell functions can be defined and assigned to the "command variables".
-This makes more elaborate processing possible, as well as calling commands that have different order of command line arguments.
-Next, the "directory variables" sourceDir and backupDir can be assigned to empty strings, thus causing the paths passed to the commands to be not prefixed by &lt;sourceDir&gt; and &lt;backupDir&gt;.
+The "command variables" can be assigned to different commands or own shell functions.
+The "directory variables" sourceDir and backupDir can be re-assigned as needed, e.g. to empty strings (which will cause the paths passed to the commands to be not prefixed by &lt;sourceDir&gt; and &lt;backupDir&gt;).
 </pre>